Final Legacy: Gameplay

 The final mode is Torpedo, which occurs when one of the computer ships approaches the Legacy.
 This shows a view forward over the bow of the Legacy, which can move side-to-side and close the distance with the enemy by moving forward.
-The enemy fires shells at the Legacy which can be dodged, and the Legacy fires torpedos back.
+The enemy fires shells at the Legacy which can be dodged, and the Legacy fires torpedoes back.
 A single hit will sink the enemy, while several hits are required to sink the Legacy.

 One interesting feature of the game is that the action occurs in realtime no matter what mode the player is in.
 For instance, if the player starts Sea-to-Land mode, they may find themselves under attack by a computer ship, which will be indicated by the sound of the falling shells and the damage animation when they are hit.
 Additionally, the ICBMs fly fast enough that the player may have to abandon an attack on the launchers in order to shoot down the warheads before they land.

 There are six skill levels which speed up the action, the number of enemies and the complexity of their movement, and adds other limitations.
 For instance, at higher levels the ship has a finite amount of fuel and has to periodically approach friendly cities to refuel.
 It also adds hidden launcher sites which can only be located by finding and sinking one of the enemy intelligence ships, which are found near the friendly cities.